World Building Media Lab

 "Leviathan" was an augmented reality experience created in conjunction with a virtual world, based on the YA fiction series of the same name.

-I worked as the lab's UX and Narrative Designer during 2013 to develop the initial form and concepts which would be showcased by the Intel President later that year.
-The project was a great for not only fabricating the imagined world but also designing the novel AR user experience.
+I worked as the lab's UX and Narrative Designer to develop from initial concepts into a 2014 CES Keynote presentation by the Intel President.
+The project was a great for not only fabricating the imagined world but also designing the novel AR and VR user experience.
+The project had three final deliverables:

-Later the VR experience was enhanced through physical environments covered with tracking markers to create a one-to-one relationship with objects and furniture in the room.
+As an extension of the original Intel AR demo, we developed a VR interactive narrative experience.
+Players could explore our virtual world while interacting with different characters and storylines.
+In our demo space, the experience was enhanced through physical environments covered with tracking markers to create a one-to-one relationship with objects and furniture in the room.

 “Tesseract” was a research project that investigates and reimagines cinematic and interactive workflows.
 By centralizing cross-media and multi-platform production, the project will open new narrative and technological possibilities for 21st-century media making.

-I was the Research Director, leading a team of 4 interdisciplinary USC graduate students.
-We spent the summer and fall conducting interviews with leading media professionals and theorists, to map out the “state of the industry” and develop an hypothesis for its future.
-Our final stage was to create a VR, game, and film experience that models an idealized structure for cross-media storytelling.
+I was the Research Director, leading a team of 4 interdisciplinary teammates: designer, researcher, filmmaker, and engineer.
+We spent the summer and fall conducting interviews with leading media professionals and theorists, to map out the “state of the industry” and develop a hypothesis for its future.
+Our final stage was to create a VR game and film experience that models an idealized structure for cross-media storytelling.